 Aside from job opportunities and career growth afforded by Apex’s location, residents enjoy all four seasons, a relatively mild climate, and the boundless natural beauty of Central North Carolina.

-Like all towns in the Raleigh area, all signs point to strong economic growth in Apex.
+Like all towns in the Raleigh area, all signs point to strong economic growth living in Apex.
 Both per capita and household income are well above the national average, unemployment is incredibly low, and future job growth is estimated to be nearly 50% over the next 10 years.
 The cost of housing has steadily increased over the last decade, a positive sign that Raleigh, Apex, and the surrounding areas continue to be a desirable place to live.
 To maintain a healthy economic balance, health care, utilities, and transportation are still relatively low, and like the rest of North Carolina, Apex homeowners enjoy low property taxes compared to other states.

 K-12 public schools in Apex are part of either the Wake County Public School System or Chatham County Schools, both of which consistently rank among the state’s best districts.
 There are also a variety of private and charter schools, giving parents a wide range of choices to give their kids a great head start.